 Benefits of collective contract extensions: Impacts on wage inequality

-The extension of collective bargaining contracts imposes minimum wage requirements on all firms in an industry, and that, given the limited degree of spillover to other wages, those floors potentially compress the wage distribution and reducing wage inequality.
-A first indication of that compression effect can be obtained by examining the degree of concentration of earnings around the bargained minimum wage.
-In Portugal, for example, wages were densely concentrated around bargained minimum wages in a set of industries that represented 10% of the labor force in 1999 .
-There is similar evidence for Spain, and in both countries earning bargained wages is most common among workers in small firms, female workers, and employees with low tenure are more likely to earn wages close to the negotiated minima .
+The evidence indicates that the extension of collective bargaining contracts imposes minimum wage requirements on all firms in an industry, and that, given the limited degree of spillover to other wages, those floors potentially compress the wage distribution and reduce inequality.
+A first indication of this compression can be obtained by examining the share of workers whose earnings are around the negotiated minimum wage.
+In Portugal, for example, the wages of females, youths, and of low-skilled workers are concentrated around negotiated minimum wages , .
+There is similar evidence for the Italian and Spanish metalworking sectors; in both countries, workers in small firms and employees with low tenure are more likely to earn wages close to the negotiated minima .

 The cost of collective contract extensions: Impacts on employment

-However, broad measures such as excess coverage rates reflect other factors than simply the automatic extension of collective contracts.
-In Germany, for example, non-unionized workers can be covered by collective contracts through a firm’s voluntary adoption of collective contracts.
-A closer look at country-specific cases offers additional insights into how collective bargaining contract extensions work.
+However, broad measures at the country level may reflect other factors than simply the automatic extension of collective contracts.
+In Germany, for example, non-unionized workers can be covered by collective contracts through a firm's voluntary adoption of collective contracts.
+A closer look at country-specific cases thus offers additional insights into how collective bargaining contract extensions work.

 The extension of collective contracts to firms that did not negotiate the agreement reduces employment

-As is also the case in some European countries, in South Africa collectively bargained union contracts are binding for all employers in the industry and all regions over the period of the agreement.
-The units covered by collective contracts are all the firms covered by a specific bargaining council.
-In South Africa, a contract becomes legally enforceable for all employers in the bargaining unit’s industry when bargaining parties represent a sufficiently representative fraction of employees, but it is not clear whether the criterion is enforced.
-Following the extension of a collective contract, employment levels in firms covered by a bargaining council fall 10% while (quality-adjusted) wages rise 10–15%, relative to adjacent councils .
-Furthermore, relative to the border between areas covered and not covered by an extension of the collective contract, the rate of business creation is larger on the side of the border where the collective contract is not extended.
+Similar to some European countries, in South Africa collectively bargained union contracts are binding for all employers within the industry and regions covered by the applicable bargaining council.
+Bargaining councils in South Africa are organizations formed by unions and employer federations to negotiate collective agreements and resolve labor disputes.
+Most bargaining councils represent groupings of the 354 magisterial districts that map to political boundaries.
+Following the extension of a collective contract, employment levels in firms covered by a bargaining council fell 10% while (quality adjusted) wages rose 10–15%, relative to adjacent councils .
+Furthermore, relative to the border between areas covered and not covered by an extension of the collective contract, the rate of business creation was larger on the side of the border where the collective contract was not extended.

 Information about the timing of extensions provides additional insights about how firms adjust to changes in labor conditions.
 A striking case is that of Portugal, where the extension of working conditions in collective contracts happens well after the original contract is signed.
 The delay in implementation of a contract enables researchers to examine what happens to the number of workers employed in firms affected by collective contract extensions in the period immediately before and after the extension.
-A comparison of employment in industries subject to an extension and in similar industries not subject to an extension during an eight month window finds that employment falls about two percentage points in the month in which a collective contract is formally extended to firms in an industry (Figure 2) .
+A comparison of employment in industries subject to an extension and in similar industries not subject to an extension during an eight-month window finds that employment fell by about 2 percentage points in the month in which a collective contract was formally extended to firms in an industry .

-In addition to wages, collective contracts regulate working conditions that may affect the cost of labor, such as number of holidays and overtime and night shift pay.
+In addition to wages, collective contracts regulate working conditions that may affect labor costs, such as number of holidays, overtime, and night shift pay.
 Some contracts also specify which workers can do which jobs, further constraining the reallocation of labor within a firm.
-A useful strategy for isolating the role of binding bargained wages is to identify firms with a substantial share of employees whose wages fall below the new minimum.
+A useful strategy for isolating the role of binding negotiated wages is to identify firms with a substantial share of employees whose wages fall below the new minimum.
 The use of matched data on employers, employees, and collective contracts between 1986 and 2009 in Portugal suggests that dismissals increase and hirings freeze after the extension of a bargained contract and that these effects are concentrated precisely among firms that experience the largest increases in labor costs .

 The working conditions imposed by a collective contract extension could be especially stringent for small firms, whose views may not be reflected in the bargaining process.
-The evidence for Portugal suggests that small firms affected by an extension experience employment losses of 2.6%, compared with an overall drop of 2% .
-Similar results are found for South Africa, where employment losses are confined to firms with fewer than 10 employees .
+The evidence for Portugal suggests that small firms affected by an extension experienced employment losses of 2.6%, compared with an overall drop of 2% .
+Similar results are found for South Africa, where employment losses were confined to firms with fewer than ten employees .
 The evidence for both countries suggests that small firms cut employment more than other firms following the extension of a collective bargaining contract.

 The extension of collective contracts amplifies aggregate shocks

 Depending on the country, collective contracts can fix nominal wage increases for long periods of time.
-That means that when inflation turns out to be much lower than expected, real labor costs in firms that have already signed long-term contracts will rise by a comparatively large amount, because nominal wages cannot be lowered under the existing contract (wages are downwardly rigid).
+This means that if inflation turns out to be much lower than expected, real labor costs in firms that have already signed long-term contracts will rise by a comparatively large amount, because nominal wages cannot be lowered under the existing contract (wages are downwardly rigid).
 Likewise, the opposite effect can occur if inflation is greater than expected.
-In contrast, collective contracts that are signed once actual inflation is observed can adjust to the new situation.
+In contrast, collective contracts that are signed after actual inflation is observed can adjust to the new situation.
 The empirical relevance of that mechanism has been explored in Canada where, when the increase in prices was larger than expected, manufacturing firms that had already signed union contracts expanded their employment levels more than comparable firms that signed union contracts after the increase in prices.
 Similarly, the wage rigidity induced by the timing and duration of collective contracts in Italy amplifies the effects of monetary policy on firms’ stock market valuations .

 To understand how an aggregate shock propagates in a country where a large share of the labor force is covered by collective contract extensions, it is useful to consider a large and unexpected drop in economic activity, such as that following the bankruptcy of the financial services firm Lehman Brothers in 2008.
-In Spain, as expected, contracts signed immediately after the September 15, 2008, declaration of bankruptcy included wage increases that were one percentage point smaller than contracts signed immediately before that date.
+In Spain, as expected, contracts signed immediately after the September 15, 2008, declaration of bankruptcy included wage increases that were 1 percentage point smaller than contracts signed immediately before that date.
 Similar developments occurred during the 1992 recession and the Covid-19 pandemic.
 Because of the regional nature of collective bargaining in Spain, the wage adjustment happened both within provinces and within industries.
-Labor market histories suggest that in 2010, two years after the fall of Lehman Brothers, workers employed by firms covered by agreements signed “in the good times” still had a one percentage-point higher chance of being unemployed than employees in other firms.
-The estimated chance of being unemployed roughly tripled among workers whose wages were close to the bargained floors in 2007.
+Labor market histories suggest that in 2010, two years after the fall of Lehman Brothers, workers who used to be employed by firms subject to high wage increase extensions still had a 1 percentage point higher chance of being unemployed than employees in other firms.
+The estimated chance of being unemployed roughly tripled among workers whose wages were close to the negotiated floors in 2007.

 Comparing pros and cons: The responsiveness of employment growth to wage increases

-The evidence reviewed thus far suggests that collective contract extensions reduce wage dispersion at the cost of some loss of employment.
-Among employees who keep their job, the extension of collective contracts helps to maintain earnings.
+The evidence reviewed thus far suggests that collective contract extensions reduce wage dispersion at the cost of some employment losses.
+Among employees who keep their job, the extension of collective contracts helps to maintain earnings to a certain degree.
 Income stability—even if it benefits only job stayers—is especially valuable during a recession.
 Still, this insurance is only partial, as most workers earn well above the minimum wage floors, and their cushion gets compressed during recessions , , .

 The magnitude of the elasticity of labor demand to changes in labor costs varies much more across studies than the elasticity of actual wages to wage floors, previously reviewed in Figure 2.
-In Portugal, following the extension of a collective contract, the total payroll of affected firms drops an estimated 2%—an elasticity of -2.
+In Portugal, following the extension of a collective contract, the total payroll of affected firms drops an estimated 2%—an elasticity of –2.
 That estimate implies that downsizing is large enough to offset the increase in earnings among workers who keep their jobs.
 However, the true elasticity of labor demand to changes in the cost of labor is likely smaller, as firms may dismiss employees to hire additional workers using contractual forms not covered by collective contracts .
-Taking into account the actual increase in labor cost associated with an extension and the associated changes in employment, as well as an exhaustive number of worker-level characteristics, the estimated elasticity of employment to wage costs in Portugal of about 0.30 in absolute value .
+Taking into account the actual increase in labor costs associated with an extension and the associated changes in employment, as well as an exhaustive number of worker-level characteristics, the estimated elasticity of employment to wage costs in Portugal falls to about –0.30, or even becomes null .

 Limitations and gaps